21 October 2013 at 8.00am | Comment on this article

 Our a la carte Amphitheatre Restaurant has seasonal favourites, including warming soups and winter tarts.

 We recommend pre ordering your food in all of our bars and restaurants in order for you and your guests to have a seamless experience.
-The bars and Amphitheatre Restaurant will also take bookings on the evening itself so you won’t miss out.
+The bars and Amphitheatre Restaurant will also take bookings on the day itself so you won’t miss out.

 The performance is recommended for children over five years old who are very welcome.
 They will require their own ticket next to the accompanying adults.
 Babies and infants unfortunately will not be admitted into the auditorium, this is to enable a good experience for all those attending, including parents and carers!